-I agree to a mandatory drug screening ng prior to my beginning clinical/p oracticum time.
-In keeping

-with professional standards, I ackno 3 6 6

-my nursing education at KSN, whet C 1

-any reason to believe that I may be under the influence of or using dru gs, or as part of
+I agree to a mandatory drug screen ing prior to my beginning clin ical/practicum time.
+In keeping with professional standards, I ackn owledge that I will be subject to drug screenings throughout my nursing education at KSN, whe ether as an individual or as a pa art of group screening, if there is any reason to believe that I may be unannounced random screenings. under the influence of or usin g drugs, or as part of · - Student's Printed Name Student's Signature Date

-unannounced random screenings.

-Grand Discussion G. 1 G. .

-Student's Printed Name Student's Signature Date